JesseRigon/Houstan/README.md

   - Single Command Center machine for mission critical, always on utilities and programs
   - Machine for network router (not the main internet router)
-  - A set of machines that create a master cluster.
+  - A set of machines that create a master Nomad cluster.
+    - OpenStack
+     - Kubernetes Clusters
+      - cluster for home use applications
+      - cluster for testing
-    - Optional child clusters for application orchestration
+      - cluster(s) for business applications

 In my case, I have installed Ubuntu Desktop on a Microsoft Surface Go that I use as my command center as it sits on my living room table, always on.
 I use this as I also have Home Assistant running on this machine and I like the touch screen display for this use case.
 If you don't need that, even a RaspPi would work.